microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 >**Note**: Currently multi-root workspaces are only supported on the [Insiders](/insiders) build.
 The feature will be available in Stable builds soon.
 >
 >Multi-root workspace mode is still a relatively new feature and some extensions may not have adopted the new APIs.
+Many extensions such as themes and snippets don't require any changes.
 If some of your extensions do not handle multiple folders, you may need to limit their use to a single folder.

-<div class="marketplace-extensions-multi-root-ready"></div>

 ## Adding folders